AESEMI Commissions

 renato.turchetta@imasenic.com

-Quantum Computing Working Group
+Quantum Technologies Working Group

 It will focus on the current quantum computing ecosystem in Spain and will analyse measures to boost the sector, public-private collaboration channels, and relevant advances and innovations.